A Nature Paper Says AGI Is Already Here - Not Everyone Agrees

 On hallucinations: Critics point to LLMs generating false information as proof they lack true understanding.
 The authors counter that humans experience false memories and cognitive biases constantly yet retain their status as intelligent beings.
 Human error does not preclude intelligence.

-On speed and efficiency: The researchers note that industry often demands instant learning and perfect reliability from AI - standards exceeding what society requires of individual humans.
+On speed and efficiency: The researchers note that industry often demands instant learning and perfect reliability from AI - standards passing what society requires of individual humans.
 Speed and profitability are outputs of intelligence, not defining qualities.

 The Backlash